Atmospheric Particulate Matter (PM): Effects on Biological Mechanisms

 What is oxidative stress?

-Three oxidative stress biomarkers were measured in urine collected during pregnancy.
-The biomarkers measured provided information on the oxidation of certain cell components: lipids (fats) and DNA.
-In other words, these biomarkers can tell us whether these cellular components have been damaged.
+Three biomarkers of oxidative stress were measured in urine samples collected during pregnancy.
+These biomarkers provide information about the oxidation of certain cellular components: lipids (fats) and DNA.
+Measuring them helps determine whether these cellular components have been damaged.
+The immune response, meanwhile, is assessed in blood cell samples collected during pregnancy, in which the secretion of interleukins (soluble immune mediators) was measured.

 Main results

-These results suggest that exposure to particulate matter causes oxidative stress to DNA, i.e. DNA damage.
-Future studies could investigate the effects of DNA damage on various health parameters, including those related to fetal growth.
+These findings suggest that exposure to fine particulate matter may lead to oxidative stress, which causes DNA damage and modulates immune function.
+Future studies could examine the role of DNA damage and the identified interleukins on various health parameters, particularly those related to fetal growth and children’s respiratory health.

 Read the article